Welcome to Student Financial Services

 For information regarding Student Accounts, including tuition/fee charges, payments, payment plans, third-party billing, refunds, 1098-T forms, etc.:

 Email – email@example.com

-We can answer questions about course materials (physical books, e-books, access codes), resource fees, order confirmation?
+For help with Textbook Solutions, such as course materials (physical books, e-books, access codes), resource fees, and order confirmations:

 Phone – (239) 938-7770

 Fax – (239) 938-7889